a73013110/VideoInTheaterMode/README.md

 # Change log

+> 1.2.0
+- Added the introduction website: right-click the "chrome extension button" -> click the "Option".
+- Added first installed tutorial and update website.

 > 1.1.0
 - Added fool-proofing mechanism: you can't turn on theater mode in full screen.
 - Added new feature: when you turn on theater mode and then click the fullscreen button, the video ratio will be 21:9(support few webpage).